 As of ACF 6.1, it is possible to register custom post types and custom taxonomies with it.

-If you are registering a custom post type this way, make sure you disable the "Exclude From Search" setting located under Post Types > Edit Post Type > Advanced Settings > Visibility:
+If you are registering a custom post type this way, make sure to disable the "Exclude From Search" setting located under Post Types > Edit Post Type > Advanced Settings > Visibility:

 Disable the 'Exclude From Search' setting when registering custom post types with ACF.